X2CT-FLOW: Maximum a posteriori reconstruction using a progressive flow-based deep generative model for ultra sparse-view computed tomography in ultra low-dose protocols: Discussion

 \section{Discussion}

+We designed X2CT-FLOW to find the optimum 3D chest CT image with MAP reconstruction.
+We realized X2CT-FLOW by exploiting two features of the flow-based deep generative models: they can estimate the exact log-likelihood of an image, i.e., density estimation, and they can efficiently sample fictional but realistic images, i.e., sampling.
+Unlike in related works \cite{kothari2021trumpets,asim2020invertible,whang2020compressed,whang2021composing,marinescu2020bayesian}, we reconstructed 3D CT images from 2D projection images.

-We designed X2CT-FLOW to find multiple 3D chest CT images whose projections onto each 2D plane are equivalent to each original input 2D DRR or CXR image.
-This formulation can be viewed as a super-resolution in a limit case in which the resolution for a certain dimension of an input low-resolution image is 1.
-In terms of super-resolution, a related work is on PULSE \citep{menon2020pulse}, but it deals with super-resolution between 2D images.
-X2CT-FLOW deals with the reconstruction of multiple 3D chest CT images from at least a single 2D DRR or CXR image.
-Previous studies \citep{ying2019x2ct,peng2020xraysyn} contain terms that are similar to $C_d$ and $C_w$ for the loss functions of DNNs, but those functions are for training, hence, not for inference (our present study).
-Moreover, X2CT-FLOW can generate multiple 3D chest CT images with different likelihoods without retraining the model.
-We realized this with exploiting one of the features of FDG models: those that can explicitly estimate the likelihood of an image for the PDF of its population.
+In the limit of $\sigma^2 \rightarrow 0$, X2CT-FLOW finds 3D chest CT images whose projections onto each 2D plane are equivalent to each original input 2D projection image with the latent space exploration [Eq.~(\ref{eqn:gdm_z})].
+Previous studies \cite{ying2019x2ct,peng2020xraysyn,shen2019patient,shen2021geometry} contain the cycle consistency loss for end-to-end supervised deep learning, but those losses are for training, hence, not for testing.
+From this viewpoint, a related work is PULSE \cite{menon2020pulse}, but it deals with super-resolution between 2D images.
+X2CT-FLOW deals with the reconstruction of optimum 3D chest CT images from a single or a few 2D projection images.

-X2CT-FLOW can reconstruct multiple 3D chest CT images that have different likelihoods from at least a 2D CXR image of a subject.
-If the model for the prior knowledge is trained with normal 3D chest CT images (our present study), the images with higher $\log p (\bm{z}_5)$ could correspond to those of average normal subjects, and the images with lower $\log p (\bm{z}_5)$ could correspond to those of normal subjects but apart from average normal subjects, i.e., subjects with normal variations.
-If the model for the statistical prior knowledge is trained with 3D chest CT images that reflect the population of subjects in the real world, the images with higher $\log p (\bm{z}_5)$ could correspond to those of average subjects, i.e., normal subjects, and the images with lower $\log p (\bm{z}_5)$ could correspond to those of subjects apart from average subjects, i.e., abnormal subjects.
+In the standard-dose protocol, while the initial guess images [Fig.~\ref{fig:inout}(c) and (d)] are clearly different from the input images [Figs.~\ref{fig:inout}(a) and (b)], the optimum reconstructed images [Figs.~\ref{fig:inout}(e) and (f)] well coincide with the input images.
+Figures~\ref{fig:typical_reconstructed_image_2_planes_wo_noise} and \ref{fig:enlarge_lung} show that X2CT-FLOW can reconstruct the structure of organs (e.g., lungs, heart, and liver).
+Moreover, X2CT-FLOW can well reconstruct the position of the bed.
+However, X2CT-FLOW cannot well reconstruct finer structures, e.g., bronchovascular.
+Therefore, this issue could affect the reconstruction of finer abnormalities.
+This issue also could impact SSIM, PSNR, MAE, and NRMSE.